 The Advanced Biblical Studies Program requires the successful completion of any six bolded courses beyond the Foundational Biblical Studies Program requirements.
 Each course consists of twenty-four hours of classroom instruction.
 The course will meet once a week on Tuesdays for two hours for the duration of twelve weeks.
-If a class date falls on a holiday then that class will meet eleven times and the last four classes will meet from 7:00 P.M.
-TO 9:30 P.M to complete the twenty-four hours of classroom instruction.
 When classes are canceled due to weather or for a special situation students will be notified regarding class make up dates.